cnkeats/Commander/README.md

 - Override any Weapon or Shield functions
 - Override any Communication channels
 - Save personel precious seconds by opening doors, engaging elevators, etc.
+- Lock Doors and Airlocks
 - Fight off computer viruses

 Your perks are as follows:
 - Faster non-verbal communication to non-bioiological personel
 - Name yourself
-- Declare rules to your functions (ex.
+- Declare rules for your functions (ex.
 "Be polite or I won't obey")

 ------

 # Goals, Challenges, and Obstacles

-There are several **Missions** the group can be assigned:
+There are several **Missions** that may be accepted by the Captain:
 - Explore uncharted territory
 - Deliver or Smuggle cargo
 - Fight in the Glactic Fleet